-Tax Managed Strategy 22
+Tax managed strategy 22

 Utilizing a leverage strategy with a segregated fund contract provides the additional benefit of the potential for creditor protection.
 This may be particularly attractive to professionals and business owners.
-Furthermore, if a beneficiary other than your estate is named, the death benefit will flow outside of your estate and avoid the resulting fees and delays.
+Furthermore, if a beneficiary other than your estate is named, the death benefit will flow outside your estate and avoid the resulting fees and delays.

 Here’s how it works

 Step 2: Apply the amount of the loan in a lump sum to purchase non-registered investments.

 Step 3: Pay the loan interest with the regular cash flow you were contributing to your non-registered investments.

 Step 4: The loan interest becomes a deduction on your tax return.2